McBenny/test-react-boilerplate/features.md

 - [X] Sorting line-up: sort players According to their numbers, last name, or number of goals, or fouls
 - [X] Open app in full screen
 - [x] Modify icons
+- [X] Generate a printable/PDF score sheet

 ##REFACTORING
+- [ ] Optimise score sheet to avoid repetition between A and B teams and list of goals.
 - [X] Optimise settings page to avoid repetition between A and B teams.
 - [X] Separate colours from colour usage
 - [X] Optimize components calls